Ruwan Wijewardene

-Dinendra Ruwan Wijewardene (Sinhala:දිනෙන්ද්ර රුවන් විජෙවර්ධන) (born 4 August 1975) (known as Ruwan Wijewardene) is a Sri Lankan politician and currently the Senior advisor to president (Ranil Wickremesinghe) on Climate change.
+Dinendra Ruwan Wijewardene (Sinhala: දිනේන්ද්ර රුවන් විජෙවර්ධන) (born 4 August 1975) is a Sri Lankan politician and served as the Senior advisor to then president Ranil Wickremesinghe on Climate change.
 He was the former State Minister of Defence and former Mass Media non-cabinet Minister.
 He was a former Member of Parliament for Gampaha District.
 Also he is the Deputy Leader of the United National Party and chief organiser for Kelaniya Electorate.

 Prior to entering parliament in 2010, he was a member of the Western Provincial Council.
 He was appointed as the acting minister of defence few times after 2019.